Updated: 16 February 2022

 Let’s Talk about “Mask Wearing”

-Wearing a mask not only protects you but others.
-Even as vaccinations are underway, it is still recommended that we wear masks in public spaces until further notice.
+Although Mask Wearing is no longer madatory in Switzerland, wearing a mask not only protects you but others.
+Even as vaccinations and boosters are underway, it is still recommended that we wear masks in public transport until further notice.

 Let’s Talk about “Social Distancing”